tjay1760/The-coding-challenge/progess.md

 ## Day 4 Linked list
 its been almost a year since i ran away from this data structure. now it is time to deal with it.
+-linked lists operate like arrays but are not stored in a specific index
+- each elements has a pointer to the next elem location the element (Node) has the data stored and a link data can be any type